An SDP method for Fractional Semi-infinite Programming Problems with SOS-convex polynomials: Numerical experiments

-Next, for each $n\in\N$, we generate random $a_i$'s in \eqref{eq::exc} and solve it by the SDP relaxation \eqref{eq::f*rduallower} and the discretization method by the regular grids \eqref{eq::grid} whose optimal value is denoted by $r_N^{\mbox{\upshape dis}}$.
 We would like to test $n$ in \eqref{eq::exc} as large as possible for which we can gain meaningful lower bounds of $r^{\star}$ with these two methods.
-Therefore, we only compute and compare the first two lower bounds obtained by these methods, i.e., we let $k=1, 2$ and $N=1, 2$ in \eqref{eq::f*rduallower} and \eqref{eq::grid}, respectively.
-The computational results are shown in Table \ref{tab::exc} in which the lower bounds $r_2^{\mbox{\upshape dis}}$ could not be computed within 24 hours for $n\ge 9$.
-As we can see, our SDP relaxations \eqref{eq::f*rduallower} need much less time than the discretization method in obtaining very much alike lower bounds.
+Therefore, we only compute and compare the first lower bound obtained by these methods, i.e., we let $k=1$ and $N=1$ in \eqref{eq::f*rlower} and \eqref{eq::grid}, respectively.
+The computational results are shown in Table \ref{tab::exc}.
+As we can see, as $n$ increases, our SDP relaxations \eqref{eq::f*rlower} need much less time than the discretization method in obtaining alike lower bounds.

 } \end{example}